M.S. in Health Administration Faculty

 Manoj Pardasani, Ph.D., Adjunct Professor, M.S. in Health Administration

 Professor Pardasani’s career in social work has centered on senior center programming; characteristics of senior center administrators and participants; and policy advocacy by senior centers.
 A two-time recipient of the National Council on Aging’s Outstanding Researcher Award, he has evaluated program models and service utilization patterns among immigrants, refugees, and other marginalized groups with reference to HIV/AIDS, chronic mental illness, and homelessness.

 Caroline R. Pogge, Dr.PH, Adjunct Professor, M.S. in Health Administration and Program Director, M.S. in Health Administration Program

 Professor Pogge draws on over 15 years of experience managing inpatient and outpatient healthcare programs in the US and over 20 years in the US Army working as a Civil Affairs officer in fragile States around the globe.
 Her aim, in the US and abroad, is always to develop comprehensive, patient centered care, which can be delivered in a timely and cost-effective manner.

-Professor Reese is Assistant Vice President responsible for contract negotiations and management of the New Jersey provider network for Aetna.
-He has eighteen years of healthcare financial management, network development, and operational experience, including with Horizon Blue Cross Blue Shield of New Jersey and Americhoice United, and currently serves as a member of the Center for Health Journalism.
+Professor Reese is Vice President responsible for contract negotiations and management of the New Jersey provider network for Aetna, a CVS Health Network.
+He has twenty eight years of healthcare financial management, network development, and operational experience, including working for Horizon Blue Cross Blue Shield of New Jersey and United healthcare.
+He currently serves as a member of the Center for Health Journalism.

 Professor Sen is Director of Fordham's Global Healthcare Innovation Management Center, which aims to promote a high-level international conversation about business, social, and health issues.
 His research focuses on the pharmaceutical industry; outsourcing; the role of public trust in competitive environments; and managing innovation.